-Cycle Bealach na Ba - Britain's toughest bike climb
+Cycle Bealach na Ba - Britain's Toughest Bike Climb

 With more cyclists than ever succumbing to the mythical pull of the Tour de France’s big climbs it can be too easy to overlook those closer to home.
-Deciding this wasn't on, at 33Fuel we went on a search for Britain's toughest climb and blimey did we bloody well find it.
+Deciding this wasn't on, at 33Fuel we went on a search for Britain's toughest bike climb - Bealach na Ba - and blimey did we bloody well find it!

-Called Bealach na Ba it climbs 626 metres (2053 feet) from sea level in just under six miles and hits a 20% gradient doing so.
+Bealach na Ba climbs 626 metres (2,053 feet) from sea level in just under six miles and hits a 20% gradient doing so.
 It is the UK's toughest climb not just because of those testing stats but also because it’s in the middle of bloody nowhere.
 Marooned on the Applecross peninsula (population 238) in the Western Highlands of Scotland, the climb is remote to say the least.
 Inverness, the nearest major city, is 80 miles away.

 Add to this classic Highland weather meaning you’re as likely to be soaked and frozen in July as you are in January and the chance of meeting anyone you know riding Bealach na Ba are slim to none.
 This all makes for a peach of a cycling challenge with excellent bragging rights attached.